What Is Eosinophilic Esophagitis?

 Research suggests that the leading cause of EoE is an allergy or a sensitivity to particular proteins found in foods.
 A majority of EoE patients have a family history of allergies or asthma.
 These disorders include allergic rhinitis, atopic dermatitis (hives), food allergy, and asthma.

-After the diagnosis of EoE has been made, it is important to have allergy testing.
+After the diagnosis of EoE has been made, it is important to have an evaluation by an allergist.
 It will provide you, your family, and the gastroenterologist with information so that any allergic aspects of EoE can be properly treated.

-Depending on the results of the allergy tests, a doctor may recommend that patients remove certain foods from their diet.
+Depending on the results of the allergist's evaluation and possible testing, the physician may recommend that patients remove certain foods from their diet.
 There are other types of diets that may be suggested; Empiric Elimination and Elemental Diets.

 No medications are currently approved to treat EoE.
 However, there are medications that have been shown to reduce the number of eosinophils in the esophagus and improve symptoms.

 Glucocorticosteroids, which control inflammation, are the most helpful medications for treating EoE.
 Swallowing small doses of corticosteroids is the most common treatment.

 EoE is a complex disorder and requires that the patient work closely with their gastroenterologist and allergist.
 Your allergist will determine what role allergies play and will also determine if you need to avoid certain foods.
 They can also help you manage related problems like asthma and allergic rhinitis.